Would you like to get to know a marketing channel with one of the highest conversion rates (35%) compared to others?

 Some might hastily jump into it and forget the existing regulations and standards.

-To get the most out of real estate text message prospecting and marketing and to do it right, I wrote a small performance-based guide for you.
+To get the most out of real estate SMS marketing and to do it right, I wrote a small performance-based guide for you.

 In it, you will learn about:

 - What SMS real estate marketing is

 - How to do real estate SMS marketing (prospecting)

 - The difference between recurring and one-off text messages